*Tribal Climate Resilience

 What is the timeline?

-Funding to remain available until September 30, 2031.
+Funding was intended to remain available until September 30, 2031.
 Awards are made on an annual basis and funds remain available until expended by the contractor/grantee.
 The timing of payments will be negotiated with the Tribe or other awardee.

 In Fiscal Year 2023, 146 awards were made.
-Details for the FY 2024 funding opportunity will be announced in early summer 2024.
-See 2023 awardees and watch for 2024 details here.
+See 2023 awardees and 2024 details here

 What other incentives could I use to help me accomplish my goals?